 - Positive feelings refer to how much we enjoy our lives.
 This has a causal effect on our social network, friends, and even our personality.

-- Low negative feelings refer to the frequency of our negative emotions.
+- Low negative feelings refer to the frequency with which we experience negative emotions.
 This has a causal effect on our outlook on life.

-- Good physical health and longevity: Happier people are more likely to have healthier immunity and live longer
+- Better physical health and longevity: Happier people are more likely to experience increased immune function and live longer lives.

-- Strong social relationships: Happier people tend to have a healthy social network and have reciprocal support from their social circles.
+- Strong social relationships: Happier people tend to have a health-promoting social network and experience reciprocal support from their social circles.

-- High levels of productivity: Optimistic people are more satisfied, productive, and better able to achieve success in the workplace and other organizations.
+- High levels of productivity: Optimistic people are, on average, also more satisfied, productive, and better able to achieve success in the workplace and within other environments.

 - Altruism: Happier people are more likely to be good citizens who are able to generously give their energy and time to help others in need.

-What Can I Do to Enhance My Personal Wellbeing?
+What Can You Do to Enhance Your Personal Wellbeing?

-Having healthy, positive, and meaningful connections improve your overall wellbeing.
-It’s especially beneficial for improving our subjective wellbeing.
+- Enhance your social connections: having healthy, positive, and meaningful connections improves your overall wellbeing.
+It’s especially beneficial for improving our SWB.
 Human beings are social by nature and need relationships to thrive in society.
-One research paper points out that “supportive social relationships has been related to higher self-esteem, successful coping, better physical health, and fewer psychological problems.”
-So it definitely won’t hurt to become more acquainted with your neighbors, making new friends, and spending quality time with your family and friends.
+Large bodies of research point to how supportive social relationships have been related to higher self-esteem, successful coping, better physical health, and fewer psychological problems.
+So it definitely won’t hurt to become more acquainted with your neighbors, make new friends, and spend quality time with your family and friends.

-Doing acts for others taps into human beings’ altruistic nature.
-In short, humans feel happier giving to others.
-What’s more, is that “altruism – doing things for others – has enhanced power to improve SWB” according to a research article.
-Doing a generous deed — volunteering, donating, and giving back to your community builds not only a healthier community but also a happier individual.
+- Be charitable: Engaging in acts of kindness for others taps into our core human altruistic nature.
+In short, humans feel happier when giving to others.
+What’s more, is that, “altruism – doing things for others – has an enhanced power to improve SWB” according to research.
+Partaking in generous deeds — i.e. volunteering, donating, and giving back to your community – builds not only a healthier community, but also a happier individual.

-When we have trust in each other, we feel more connected to others.
-One researcher says, “where there is a climate of trust, people are more willing to reach out and make connections with others.”
-This applies to our communities and workplace.
+- Build trust with others: when we have trust in each other, we feel more connected to others.
+One researcher named Putnam said it best: “where there is a climate of trust, people are more willing to reach out and make connections with others”.
+This applies to our communities as much as our workplace.
 Establishing trust with others enhances our life satisfaction.

-Feeling like we belong to a group, organization, family, friendship group is fundamental to the human experience.
-One researcher writes: ”a good part of the strong life-satisfaction effect of trust in neighbours is mediated through a sense of belonging to the local community.”
+- Establish belonging: Feeling like we belong to a group, organization, family, or friendship group is fundamental to the human experience.
+One researcher writes: ”a good part of the strong life-satisfaction effect of trust in neighbors is mediated through a sense of belonging to the local community”.
 When we feel like we belong, whether that’s in our workplaces, our local community, or within our friendships, we strengthen our wellbeing.
 Simply put, we thrive when we feel we belong.
-Brene Brown succinctly says, “A deep sense of love and belonging is an irreducible need of all people.
-We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.”
+Brene Brown succinctly says, “a deep sense of love and belonging is an irreducible need of all people.
+We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong”.

-While it certainly rings true that better policies need to be put in place to improve personal wellbeing, we can begin engaging in these concepts, and brainstorm within our communities on how we can help improve the lives of others to work toward a society with stronger personal wellbeing.
+While it certainly rings true that better policies need to be put in place to improve personal wellbeing, we can begin engaging with these concepts and brainstorm within our communities about how we can help improve the lives of others, and build towards a society with stronger personal wellbeing.